-The NAV of the Fund's shares will fluctuate and are determined as of 4:00 p.m.
+The net asset values per share (the "NAVs") of the Fund's shares will fluctuate and are determined as of 4:00 p.m.
 Eastern Time, the normal close of regular trading on the New York Stock Exchange (the "NYSE") on each day the NYSE is open for trading.
 The NAVs may be calculated earlier if trading on the NYSE is restricted or if permitted by the SEC.
 The NYSE annually announces the days on which it will not be open for trading.
 The most recent announcement indicates that the NYSE will not be open for the following holidays: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 However, the NYSE may close on days not included in that announcement.

 The NAV of each class of the Fund is computed by dividing (a) the difference between the value of the Fund's securities, cash and other assets and the amount of the Fund's expenses and liabilities attributable to the class by (b) the number of shares outstanding in that class (assets - liabilities / # of shares = NAV).
-The NAV takes into account all of the expenses and fees of the class of the Fund, including management fees and administration fees, which are accrued daily.
+Each NAV takes into account all of the expenses and fees of that class of the Fund, including management fees and administration fees, which are accrued daily.
+Due to the fact that different expenses are charged to the Fund's Class A shares and Class I shares, as applicable, the NAV of the Fund's classes will vary.